rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ## File capabilities

-File capabilities allow associating privileges with an executable, similar to `suid`.
-They include three sets: `Permitted`, `Inheritable`, and `Effective`, stored in an extended attribute.
+File capabilities allow for associating privileges with an executable, similar to `suid`.
+They include three sets stored in an extended attribute: `Permitted`, `Inheritable`, and `Effective`.

 Refer to the `Capabilities(7)` man page for a full explanation.

-File capabilities cannot affect the overall exposure level of a unit and are therefore only slightly relevant to this guide.
-Understanding them can be useful, though.
-Therefore a quick demonstration:
+File capabilities cannot affect a unit's overall exposure level and are, therefore, only slightly relevant to this guide.
+Understanding them can be helpful, though.
+Therefore, a quick demonstration:

 Let us try running `httpd` on the default (privileged) port 80 as an unprivileged user: